share this post

 To do so, feel free to switch the oven to broil mode, place the skillet to a higher level in the oven, and broil for a few extra minutes to broil the cheese on top.

-Serving Pizza Dip
+Serving Keto Pizza Dip

-This pizza dip can be served with any bready food.
+This keto pizza dip can be served with any bready food.
 Serve it warm, straight away from the oven, with some of the below foods to dip in.

 Allergy Swaps